 - Yellow Magic Orchestra was the first Synth Pop band.
 While Kraftwerk was the first to do live performances of electronic music, YMO was the first to do it without playing up the instruments' novelty.

-- Dream Theater and Queensr˙che are generally considered the first two Progressive Metal bands.
+- Queensr˙che, Fates Warning and Dream Theater are generally considered to be the first three Progressive Metal bands.

 - Skream popularized dubstep with what is believed to be the first proper dubstep song called midnight request line

 - Metallica's "Kill 'em All" (specifically "Hit the Lights" the first recorded song from the album, released for the compilation album "Metal Massacre" in 1982) is usually cited as Thrash Metal's Trope Maker, but some give that honor to Venom's "Welcome to Hell," and dub Metallica the Trope Codifier.

 - The Age of Love's self-titled (and only) single is widely considered the first true trance song.

 - Steve Roden is the almighty pioneer of the lowercase genre in which he took Ambient and Minimalism and pumped them Up to Eleven, Ironically.
 His album Forms of Paper was 50 sheers minutes of silence and ambient noises that he amplified using digital equipment.

 - Ministry was the trope maker of Industrial Metal.

 - Cher's "Believe" was the first mainstream song to utilize Auto-Tune for the "plastic" distortion effect.